This post discusses problem #4 from Project Euler. We’ll work out a solution in Python, discussing how to improve the speed using some math.

 Order

 Imagine going through our current program.
-We move along, increasing x and y one at a time, occasionally finding a palindrome and adding it to our list.
+We move along, increasing and one at a time, occasionally finding a palindrome and adding it to our list.
 If we printed out these palindromes along the way, we would see that sometimes they increase and sometimes they decrease.
 However, in the end, we are only interested in the biggest palindrome we find.

-For example, the test str(p) == str(p)[::-1]str(p) == str(p)[::-1] takes some time, but is unnecessary if p is small.
+For example, the test str(p) == str(p)[::-1]str(p) == str(p)[::-1] takes some time, but is unnecessary if is small.
 Below, we’ve updated the code to keep track of the biggest palindrome so far, rather than keep a list of palindromes.
-This lets us reduce to only checking p when it might matter, which turns out to be a few thousand cases.
+This lets us reduce to only checking when it might matter, which turns out to be a few thousand cases.

 For me, f3 takes 0.1255 seconds per call, which is only about 23% of the previous time.